 Welcome to Southern Arizona, the only capital of Hollywood Cowboy/Western movie production outside of Hollywood, for more than 55 years (1939-1995).
-You can discover movie magic all over Southern Arizona – and it’s a lot easier to find than Humphrey Bogart’s quest in Treasure of the Sierra Madre (filmed here in 1948!).
+You can discover movie magic all over Southern Arizona – and it’s a lot easier than Humphrey Bogart’s quest in Treasure of the Sierra Madre (filmed here in 1948!).

 1) Old Tucson Film Studio & Theme Park (20-30 minutes south of Marana) CLOSED INDEFINITELY AS OF 9/14/20

 Old Tucson is the only major Western film production satellite studio and stage back lot outside of Hollywood for more than 55 years.
-Several hundred feature films and television shows were filmed here starting in 1939 and films are still produced here.
+Several hundred feature films and television shows were filmed here starting in 1939 and feature films are still produced here.
 As a Western movie-centered theme park, it outclasses any you’ll find anywhere.
 The full scale town sets were built with fully completed interiors.
 After a fire in 1995, part of the town was redesigned by Gene Rudolf, the art director/production designer of some of the most memorable New Hollywood films such as Raging Bull, The Great Gatsby, Superman, The Hospital, and Three Days of the Condor.
 The stunt shows are fun for all ages and the stagecoach drivers, costumed extras, and restaurants, shops, and historic-themed demonstrations flow like a perfectly choreographed day in the life of an old Western movie studio campus.
 See more on Old Tucson Studios' film history here.

 Tip: Take the most scenic route to Old Tucson from Phoenix, or points north of Marana, by exiting the I-10 at exit 236 (Marana Road) and following the easy drive through Saguaro National Park West.
 You’ll see two of the wonders of Southern Arizona in one.